rakshureddy1308/TeacherChatBot/README.md

 scikit-learn
 bert-score

-Interact with the chatbot by typing your messages.
-Type "bye" to exit the conversation.

 ### Usage

 1. Place your training data in the `train_with-reference.jsonl` file.

 2. Run the `teacher_bot.py` script:
+Interact with the chatbot by typing your messages.
+Type "bye" to exit the conversation
 ## How it Works

 The chatbot uses TF-IDF vectorization and cosine similarity to find the most similar response to the user's input from the training data.
 It also has a basic greeting mechanism to respond to greetings.